soleblaze/openstack/README.md

 This script is designed to deploy the quantum server.
 It can be deployed on its own server or on the controller node.

+## glance.sh - Work in Progress

+This script is designed to deploy the glance server.
+If you do not have a separate data network then you should put the management network interface for the data interface.

 [msknibilel]:https://github.com/mseknibilel/
 [grizzlyguide]:ttps://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide